 Microsoft is making it easier to install WSL on Windows 10 on systems where the feature isn't currently enabled.
 Fittingly: it now takes a single command.

-If you want to try out the improved Windows Subsystem for Linux 2 (aka WSL 2) included in the latest Windows update you’ll need to roll your sleeves up — but don’t worry: we cover […]
+If you want to try out the improved Windows Subsystem for Linux 2 (aka WSL 2) in the latest Windows versions here’s how — we cover everything you need to do to install it in […]

 Microsoft's Windows Terminal app has hit version 1.0.
 The open source app is available to install on Windows 10 from the Microsoft Store and on GitHub.